 During the winter our Vespas were all stored in our shop where there was no heater.
 Yet it was still an ideal place.
 So a shed or a garage is just as fine.
 For those who are not able to stow their Vespa indoors, then there are luckily some other storage options to choose from.

 If you do have space near your house, such as a driveway or a little garden then you can opt to use a cover storage tent or a motorcycle canopy.
+Have a look here if this is something for you.

 A cover storage tent/ motorcycle canopy is a pop-up tent in which your Vespa will fit properly sheltering it from rain, wind, sun, and snow.
 There are all kinds of designs.
 Some look like a little tent or shed, while others such as the HideyHood can be attached to a wall so you can cover the Vespa easily by closing the ‘hood’.